 There is one neighborhood in Singapore that I always go to every time I'm here.
 The neighborhood that really makes me feel like I'm in Asia, far away from the glassy skyscrapers and modern international city life.
-Chinatown district.
-Chinatown is Singapore's historic heart, where everything Singapore boils down into one tasty medley of sights, people and food.
+The Chinatown district in Singapore, the historic heart of the city.
+The place where everything in Singapore boils down into a single tasty medley of sights, people and food.

 It's almost 30 years since I first had the chance to discover this amazing city and every time we've been to Singapore since then we make a detour past Chinatown.
 The first few times I went here it was mostly for the cheap shopping of small unnecessary gadgets and a big Tiger beer at an outdoor restaurant.
 These days I go here more for the food and the hustle and bustle, although the daughter loves to get a $10 bill in her hand and shop for junk until it runs out.

-It's not that often that we've lived in Chinatown, in fact it's probably only once if I think about it.
+It's not that often that we've stayed in hotels in Chinatown, in fact it's probably only once if I think about it.
 We had found a cheap little hideaway on Temple Street, with a good location and air conditioning.
-Maybe not the accommodation I had booked today, but once upon a time I was a really cost-conscious backpacker.
-Even when we opened the door to our room, I wondered if the room really deserved the two stars.
+Maybe not the accommodation I had booked today, but once upon a time I was a cost-conscious backpacker.
+As soon as we opened the door to our room, I wondered if the room really deserved the two stars.
 The room was so small that the door could not be opened completely, the double bed was probably rather a slightly wider single bed and the promised air conditioning turned out to be broken.
-Today the range of hip boutique hotels in Chinatown has absolutely exploded and I highly doubt our little hotel on Temple Street has survived the competition.
+Today, the range of hip boutique hotels in Chinatown has absolutely exploded and I highly doubt our little hotel on Temple Street has survived the competition.

 Despite its relatively limited area, a large number of sights are hidden in the small alleys.
 It is not difficult to spend a whole day here, but count on at least half a day if you want to have time to eat as well.
-Tune in to my nine favorites!
+Join my favorites!

 2. Shop for small, cheap pins